HISPlayer/UnityAndroid-SDK/setup-guide.md

 ## 2.1 Setup HISPlayer Manager

-Create a new script which will inherit from **HISPlayerManager**.
+Create a new script which will inherit from **HISPlayerManager**, for example, AndroidStreamController.
 It is necessary to add the **'using HISPlayerAPI;'** dependancy.
 Then, add this component to a new game object (recommended to be empty).

 Call the **SetUpPlayer()** function in order to initialize the stream environment internally.
 This function can be called whenever it’s needed.

 For example, using the Awake function:

 ```C#